 Orphaned pups that have survived for a number of days without sustenance or that have been fed inappropriate diets are likely to develop growth abnormalities; however, these can be avoided if proper nutrition is provided.
 Rapidly growing bones like the long bones of the arm are often affected by nutritional imbalances such as MBD.
-Common clinical signs associated with MBD include swelling or curvature of the long bones of the wing (Figure 9-12), inflammation of the joints, muscle weakness, and neuromuscular hyperirritability often progressing to tetanic spasms and sometimes convulsions.
+Common clinical signs associated with MBD include swelling or curvature of the long bones of the wing (Figure 9-8), inflammation of the joints, muscle weakness, and neuromuscular hyperirritability often progressing to tetanic spasms and sometimes convulsions.
 The condition is painful.
 In severe cases, a bat will rest with its wings slightly extended at all times and may experience intermittent spasms of the wings in particular.
 Pups with MBD will sometimes cry out when touched.

-Figure 9-12.
+Figure 9-8.
 A juvenile big brown bat with MBD.
 E. fuscus.
 Photo by D. Kinamon.

 The author has raised approximately 2,700 insectivorous bat pups of various species over the past two decades, and has observed many signs of nutritional deficiency in bat pups.
-MBD has frequently developed in severely and has observed many signs of nutritional deficiency in bat pups.
 MBD has frequently developed in severely emaciated pups raised on commercial milk replacement formulas, despite the addition of extra calcium as well as additional vitamin and mineral supplements.
-The Bat World Sanctuary milk replacement recipe was developed in 2008 by a PhD Nutritional Scientist.
+The Bat World Sanctuary milk replacement recipe was developed in 2008 by a Ph.D Nutritional Scientist.
 A total of 492 orphaned T. brasiliensis pups were raised on this recipe in 2008 and 2009, of these, almost half were severely emaciated upon arrival.
 Not only did the pups thrive, no pups developed MBD.